-Orientation Recommendation
+Recommendation

-A Vertical orientation ₩
+A Vertical orientation A0015591 √ √ 1)

-В Horizontal orientation, transmitter at top A0015591 ✓ ✓ 1) → 2 7, 2 24
+В Horizontal orientation, transmitter at top A0015589 ✓ ✓ 2) → 2 7, 2 24

-Orientation Recommendation С Horizontal orientation, transmitter at bottom A0015590 ✓ ✓ 2) → 2 7, 2 24 D Horizontal orientation, transmitter at side A0015592 ⊘ → 2 7, 3 24
+Orientation Recommendation С Horizontal orientation, transmitter at bottom A0015590 ✓ ✓ 3) → 2 7, 2 24 D Horizontal orientation, transmitter at side A0015592 ⊘ → 2 7, 3 24

-- 1) Applications with low process temperatures may decrease the ambient temperature.
-To maintain the minimum ambient temperature for the transmitter, this orientation is recommended. - 2) Applications with high process temperatures may increase the ambient temperature.
+- 1) This orientation is recommended to ensure self-draining. - 2) Applications with low process temperatures may decrease the ambient temperature.
+To maintain the minimum ambient temperature for the transmitter, this orientation is recommended. - 3) Applications with high process temperatures may increase the ambient temperature.
 To maintain the maximum ambient temperature for the transmitter, this orientation is recommended.